ongkyle/kynance/README.md

     - switched to the y_finance --data-source which removed the need to "timeout" when the right strike price couldn't be found using the rh api
 [x] convert download_all.py into a cmd
 [ ] logging
+    - using a metaclass MethodLoggerMeta
-[ ] ~~optimize hitting yahoo finance, robinhood api.~~ [ ] makefile
+    - various wrapper functions for static, member and class methods [ ] ~~optimize hitting yahoo finance, robinhood api.~~ [ ] makefile
 [ ] ~~use rh to get tickers of interest, download all of them at once with yf.download~~